Looking for more data? We've identified these links to useful aging-related data sets and data-rich sites.

 Senior Housing Update, Maxfield Research

 Detailed data for the 7-county Twin Cities metro area regarding senior housing market trends by type of housing—owners, rentals, affordable senior housing, congregate living, assisted living and memory care.
+E-mail Maxfield Research for more information.

 State Health Facts, Kaiser Family Foundation